 Volunteers are required to fly into Xian Yang International Airport, which is a 10 hour flight from most major airports in Britain.

-Please note that the staff at these placements do not speak English and the local team will do their best to place at least two volunteers together, providing you with another level of support.
-The local team also encourage volunteers to use a mobile translation app to communicate with the staff if needed.
-If you speak Chinese, you may be placed at a Special Needs Care placement independently.
+Please note that the staff at these placements don’t speak English and the local team will do their best to place at least two volunteers together, providing you with an additional level of support.
+The local team also encourage volunteers to use a translation mobile application to help communicate with the staff at the centres.
+If you speak Chinese, you may be placed at a placement independently.